logbasex/coding-notes/web-development/backend/search-engine/elasticsearch/setup/sharding/shards.md

 ### Conclusion

 Elasticsearch’s design, where writes are managed through a primary shard before being replicated, is a deliberate choice to balance consistency, performance, and simplicity in managing a distributed system.
 This architecture allows for efficient, reliable, and scalable operations across large and complex deployments.

+====
+====

+## what happen when a cluster lose a node?

+When an Elasticsearch cluster loses a node, several mechanisms kick in to ensure the continuity and integrity of the data and operations within the cluster.
+Here’s a detailed breakdown of what happens:

+### 1. **Detection of Node Failure**
+- **Node Failure Detection**: Elasticsearch uses a heartbeat mechanism to monitor the health and connectivity of nodes within the cluster.
+If a node stops responding, it is considered as having failed after a configurable timeout.

+### 2. **Promotion of Replica Shards**
+- **Promoting Replicas to Primaries**: Each primary shard in Elasticsearch has one or more replica shards.
+If a node hosting primary shards fails, Elasticsearch automatically promotes the corresponding replica shards on other nodes to primary status to ensure data availability and write capability.

+### 3. **Reallocation of Unassigned Shards**
+- **Replica Allocation**: After promoting replicas to primaries, there will be fewer replicas than configured for high availability.
+Elasticsearch then begins the process of reallocating replicas to other nodes in the cluster to restore the configured level of redundancy.

+### 4. **Cluster Health Check**
+- **Cluster Health Status**: The cluster health may temporarily change to yellow or red:
+   - **Red**: Indicates that some data is not available at all—i.e., both the primary and all replicas for a shard are unavailable.
+   - **Yellow**: Indicates that the cluster does not have the desired number of replicas for some shards but all data is available (all primaries are assigned).
+   - **Green**: Indicates that all primary and replica shards are allocated correctly.
+- The cluster’s status will remain in a non-green state until the missing replicas are reallocated and the data on them is fully replicated.

+### 5. **Data Recovery and Resynchronization**
+- **Recovering Missing Shards**: Elasticsearch automatically recovers any missing shard data by copying the necessary shard data from existing primaries or replicas to the newly allocated replicas.
+- **Resynchronization**: Once the new replicas are allocated and data recovery is complete, these shards are resynchronized with the current state of their corresponding primaries.
+This ensures that all nodes in the cluster hold consistent and up-to-date data.

+### 6. **Load Rebalancing**
+- **Load Redistribution**: Depending on the cluster configuration and the load, Elasticsearch might redistribute other shards across the remaining nodes to balance the load more evenly and optimize performance.

+### 7. **Handling Persistent Node Failures**
+- If the node failure is permanent, administrative actions may be required to either replace the failed node or adjust the cluster settings to optimize the configuration for the new number of nodes.

+### Conclusion
+Elasticsearch is designed to handle node failures gracefully to maintain data availability and ensure cluster operations can continue with minimal disruption.
+The system’s resilience is enhanced through the use of primary and replica shards, which provide redundancy and allow for the recovery and reallocation of data automatically.